Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

 {\bf Training details}.
 The backbone network of our methods (including MCMVC-M and MCMVC-I) adopts the network architectures\footnote{\url{https://github.com/XLearning-SCU/2021-CVPR-Completer}} from \cite{lin2021completer}, and the dimensionality of the encoders is set to $E-1024-1024-1024-D$, where $E$ is the dimension of raw data and $D$ is the dimension of latent space.
 The Adam optimizer with default parameters is employed to train our model.
 The batch size is set to $256$, while the initial learning rate is set to $1e - 4$ for Caltech101-20 and $1e - 3$ for other three datasets.

+For the parameters $\lambda_1$, $\lambda_2$, $\lambda_3$ $\lambda_4$, we follow the common practice in the MVC community \cite{lin2021completer,huang2023fast,wang2024efficient} and adopt grid search based on evaluation metrics to determine these hyperparameters.
 For MCMVC-M, in the complete MVC setting, the parameters $\lambda_2$, $\lambda_4$ are respectively set to 0.1 and 0.2 for all datasets.
 For Caltech101-20, we set $\lambda_1 = 0.2$ and $\lambda_3 = 0.2$ and train for 500 epochs.
 For LandUse21, we respectively fix $\lambda_1$ and $\lambda_3$ to 0.5 and 0.2, and set the training epoch to 1000.
 For Scene-15, we let $\lambda_1 = 0.1$, $\lambda_3 = 0.3$ and the training epoch be 400.
 For Noisy MNIST, $\lambda_1$ is set to 0.1, $\lambda_3$ is set to 0.3 and the training epoch is set to 650.
 In the incomplete MVC setting, we follow \cite{lin2021completer} and introduce a dual prediction loss to address the missing view problem, defined as follows

 where $G^{(j)}(\cdot)$ denotes a parameterized model which maps the embedding representation $\bm{z}^j$ of view $j$ to that $\bm{z}^i$ of view $i$.
 For more details, please refer to \cite{lin2021completer}.
 We set the weight parameter of $L_{pre}$ to 0.2 recommended by \cite{lin2021completer} and maintain the parameters used in the complete setting with just slightly modifying $\lambda_1$, $\lambda_3$ and the training epoch.
 For Caltech101-20, we maintain the same setting as in complete setting except for modifying the training epoch to 1000.
 For LandUse21, we set $\lambda_1=1.1$, $\lambda_3=1.1$ and the training epoch to 400.
 For Scene-15, we set $\lambda_1$ to 0.2, $\lambda_3$ to 0.1 and the training epoch to 500.
 For Noisy MNIST, $\lambda_1$ and $\lambda_3$ are respectively fixed to 0.3 and 0.4 and the training epoch is 300.